 - the treatment can be provided on the NHS in a medically justifiable time period

-If you want to apply for treatment that requires prior authorisation, the letter provided by the EEA clinician must clearly state why the treatment is needed in your circumstances, and what the clinician considers to be a medically justifiable time period within which you should be treated.
-The clinician should support his statement by giving objective reasons.
+If you want to apply for treatment that requires prior approval, the letter provided by the EEA clinician must clearly state why the treatment is needed in your circumstances, and what the clinician considers to be a medically justifiable time period within which you should be treated.
+The clinician should support this statement by giving objective reasons.

 NHS England will take the clinician's statement into consideration and will determine whether the same or equivalent treatment can be provided on the NHS within a time period that is medically justifiable.

-Although the NHS may approve funding for your treatment abroad, the country you want to go to is not obliged to accept you as a patient.
-If you are refused treatment in an EEA member state, they will have to explain their decision to refuse treatment.
+Although the NHS may approve funding for your treatment in an EEA country, the country you want to go to is not obliged to accept you as a patient.
+You may be refused treatment by the EEA member state.

 You cannot expect to receive treatment in preference to a patient already within the country's state healthcare system.
-This means you may have to observe local waiting times or the country's guidance on particular treatments.
+This means that if you're accepted for treatment, you may have to observe local waiting times or the country's guidance on particular treatments.

 An agreement to fund your treatment abroad by the NHS does not mean the NHS is liable for the treatment you receive.

 Request a review or appeal